 Rather than a massive spike in blood glucose and insulin, followed by a spike in hunger soon after, whey helps you remain on an even keel in terms of both energy and appetite.
 Plus, GLP-1 and GIP both function to suppress appetite and slow gastric emptying.[9-10]

-If the idea of chugging a liquid to fight hunger doesn't appeal to you, consider making protein pancakes, protein pizza crust, protein oatmeal, or homemade protein bars.
-They're all good—and delicious—options!
+If the idea of chugging a liquid to reach your weight-loss goals doesn't appeal to you, consider making healthy protein pancakes, protein pizza crust, or homemade protein bars.
+You can even stir 10 or 20 grams of whey protein powder into your oatmeal.
+It doesn't matter how you get the nutrients in whey, just that you get them in!

 If you decide to take the liquid route, consider using a blender and adding ice to your shake.
-The blender will help incorporate air, which will add volume to the shake.
+The blender will help incorporate air, which will add volume to the shake without adding calories.
 The ice will further thicken your shake and help increase fullness.

 - Bendtsen, L. Q., Lorenzen, J. K., Bendsen, N. T., Rasmussen, C., & Astrup, A. (2013).
 Effect of dairy proteins on appetite, energy expenditure, body weight, and composition: a review of the evidence from controlled clinical trials.
 Advances in Nutrition: An International Review Journal, 4(4), 418-438.